 Quigley's (also Quigley's Department Stores, Quigley's Variety Stores) was a chain of variety stores and junior department stores in Los Angeles County, California, from 1936 through 1990.

-Roger Bemis (R. B.) Quigley retired from Woolworth's and opened the first Quigley's in 1936, near the corner of Sunset and Fairfax, just north of what is the border of West Hollywood today.
-At the time, there was little competition from supermarkets for the types of products that variety stores (or "five and dimes") sold.
-His slogan was "basic merchandise at a reasonable price" was his slogan.
+In 1936, Roger Bemis (R. B.) Quigley retired from his job at Woolworth's and opened the first Quigley's near the corner of Sunset and Fairfax, just north of what is today the border of West Hollywood.
+At the time, there was little competition from supermarkets for the types of products sold by variety stores (or "five and dimes").
+Quigley's slogan was "Basic merchandise at a reasonable price."

 Stores were opened as follows: